danielharrell/SumLect2015/Lost_Idea_LA.md

 register, we could describe this as something found in the self, or the soul, rather than a subject.
-And the more liberal an education becomes, so we might say, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation that brings the book to life, with all it may contain.
-And this conversation, both with others and with oneself, would thereby embody a liberal education without content, where the something we finally learn is what it means to learn, and even what it means to love it.
+And the more liberal an education becomes, so we might say, the more that what we learn is a matter of how we learn, and who we are in learning it.
+Or, to use St. John's as an example, we could say that the more liberal an education becomes, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation that brings the book to life, with all it may contain.
+And this conversation, both with others and with oneself, would thereby embody a liberal education without content; where the something we finally learn is what it means to learn, and even what it means to love it.

 The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is.
 And this includes what we might say to defend it, in light of what we see to threaten it.
-For leaving headlines aside, the list of such threats can seem to reduce to the triumph of content over context, from rankings and scorecards at the start to tests and grades at the end, making the very meaning of education a matter of data-driven results, and any choice against liberal education the answer to a question never asked.
+For leaving headlines aside, the list of such threats can seem to reflect the triumph of content over context, from college rankings and scorecards at the start to tests and grades at the end, reducing the very meaning of education to a matter of data-driven results, and making any choice against liberal education seem the answer to a question never asked.
+Against all this, the first thing we might think to say that answers are not enough, results are not enough, or finally that content is not enough.

+But we can recognize that this rejoinder, too, is not enough, and even see that saying what more is needed, if this is context, escapes being specified, in just the way it escapes being captured in a data-driven result.
+Yet this can reduce our defense of liberal education to something like inarticulate pointing.
+And what if no one else turns around?
+Or to put the problem with context more concretely, we can speak with eloquence against the penchant in education for testing and ranking and training and specializing.
+But this risks the impression that a liberal education, in supposedly transcending all this, is really an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+Yet if these are matters of context rather than content, then the impression of dilettantism can only be corrected, in effect, by an invitation to campus.
+And what if the invitation is declined?

+This is the first sign that a defense based on denial of content is lacking, and even poses an internal threat.
+or if this is context for the Also rhetorical. content,  , if this is context for the content, can only be invoked rather than specified, lest it be turned into content. at the risk of being turned into content. not only escapes data-driven results, but and therefore something that and not be found in data-driven results, can only be specified at the risk of being made invoked rather than described. hard to put in words. s a matter of context rather than content, hat more is needed if these are not enough, and if content needs to give way to context, how to formulate that in a general way.
+Also, we give over to , and even that to defend liberal education And this sharpens reduces our rejoinder of liberal education to a refrain that answers are not enough, results are not enough, content is not enough---even if this defense of liberal education is not enough.
+Information over insight.

+(Perhaps use answers is not enough refrain at start, at what one feels like saying, even if it is recognized this is not enough in defense, because of context.
+But then raise a question, if the rest is context, what can be said.)
 But this also seems to reduce the rejoinder of liberal education to a refrain that answers are not enough, results are not enough, content is not enough, since the rest is a matter of context.
 But this can seem suicide, if you think that the end of activity is indeed a matter of answers, results, or content. the more that is needed is a matter of context . since there is no way, in rejoinder, to privilgive content to context, And this can seem to reduce liberal education's response to the refrain of answers are not enough, results are not enough, content is not enough, in a defense of liberal education that is almost certainly not enough.
-Answers are not enough; results are not enough;
-content is not enough.
+Answers are not enough; results are not enough; content is not enough.
 Defending a liberal education can then reduce to finding a place for liberal education, o find a place for liberal education nd to stand against answers in this sense, or results in this sense, or mere content more generally, this reduces the defense of liberal education to a criticism of content, so understood.
 For those who don't like challenge, or focus, or single-mindedness, or ranks.
 . o speak in defense of liberal education being tested, or being graded, o speak in defense of liberal education, accordingly, is to speak agaispeak on behalf of context,